 This course along with a marksmanship qualification will qualify HRC Members to perform as a coach at the NRA Basic Pistol Shooting Course.

-Please contact Bruce Hermans, HRC Vice President/ Chief Instructor for additional information:
+Please contact Bruce Hermans, HRC President/ Chief Range Safety Officer for additional information:

 email – President@holyokerevolverclub.com.